Soap: Avocado Oatmeal

 People absolutely love bubbly lather.
 The foam, bubbles, and lather we know and love from commercial liquid and bar soaps are produced by surfactants--synthetic foam boosters, lathering agents, and detergents.

 Some consumers are put off by the cost of handmade soap.
 You probably look at a bar of natural soap and wonder why it costs more.
 I mean, soap is soap, right?
-But there are some things to think about!
+Both bars clean your skin, right?

 For me, soapmaking is a synergy of science and art that took years to perfect.
 It is a labor of love.
 I take the time to create wholesome soap recipes that do not sacrifice beauty or scent while incorporating amazing natural and organic ingredients.